stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (hhu9−stat6250): What is the rules of SAS data set names and variable names?
 - Answer (hhu9−stat6250): Variable names follow the same rules as SAS data set names.
 They can be 1 to 32 characters long, must begin with a letter (A-Z, either uppercase or lowercase) or an underscore, and can continue with any combination of numerals, letters, or underscores.
 - Question (nly13-stat6250): In the text it says a variable can only begin with a letter or an underscore, but if does converting it to a character with $ make a difference?
--Answer (mcardoso3-stat6250): Converting the variable name to a $ character would make a difference because special characters are not permitted as part of a variable name, so it would need to be adjusted.
+- Answer (mcardoso3-stat6250): Converting the variable name to a $ character would make a difference because special characters are not permitted as part of a variable name, so it would need to be adjusted.
 - Question (meisenbach-stat6250): Is SAS case sensitive?
 - Answer (meisenbach-stat6250): No
 - Question (aoneill2−stat6250): If a variable is not named correctly, does it generate an error in naming, or is the error type hard to pin dow?